-Because these materials cannot be read by Optical Character Recognition (OCR), people must transcribe them from scanned images.
-Some words are difficult to read, however, leading to different transcriptions of the same material.
+Because these materials cannot be read by Optical Character Recognition (OCR) to produce a usable text document, people must transcribe them from scanned images.
+Even then, individuals may transcribe the same word differently.

-When two transcriptions of the same text use a different word or spelling in the same place, that word is fed into the game.
-Each time players type the word, their interpretation is stored.
-Eventually, when enough people have typed the word, the game can create consensus about the correct spelling.
-These words are then sent back to the digital library that holds the texts, where they can be incorporated into the original transcriptions to make them more accurate and searchable.
+This game uses texts that have been read by two different OCR programs.
+Each time the programs interpret a word differently, that word is fed into the game, and the player is asked to supply a transcription.
+Eventually, when enough people have typed the same word, the game can create consensus about the correct spelling.
+These corrections are then sent back to the digital library that holds the texts, where they can be incorporated into the original OCR transcriptions to make them more accurate.

 Play a game.
 Save a book.